It's hard to talk about American Gods without mentioning Crazy Horse, the great Lakota Chief.

 “Thank you!
 Thank you!!
 Thank you, Jay!!!”
 I said without words, but every single cell of my being screamed it from the rooftops.
 “I love you much!
 I will always be your friend!
 Meet me when I get there!
 Guide me through the New World!”

-After that, Jay began receding from my vision, but never disappeared altogether.
+After that, Jay began receding from my vision, but never disappeared entirely.

 I hadn't any proof, but I believed it really was Jay, just in case it really was Jay.
 I was not about to look the mother of all gift horses in the mouth!